brettjurgens/illinipikapp/README.md

 Wanna help?
 Awesome.
 Fork the repo and make a pull request.

+## The Future...

+### Better Donations
+  * Automatically update campaigns
+  * Use a database instead of JSON
+  * Perhaps roll into standalone service?

+### Users
+  * Have users and run more chapter operations through this

+### Chapter Operations
+  * Attendance
+  * Roster
+  * Contact info
+  * Room draft

+### Easier Content Management
+  * Use Markdown instead of Haml for content
+  * Perhaps a WYSIWYG Editor
+  * 'Blog'-like updates?
+(Jekyll?)

+### Misc.
+  * Rails instead of Sintra?
+  * Probably some cool graphs

+I'm not sure where this project is going to go from here, but we'll see...

 ## Running Locally

 Make a file called `config.rb` and with the contents: